• Skip to primary navigation

 Meet two present-day Vikings who aren’t only fascinated by the Viking culture – they live it.But there is a lot more to the Viking culture than plunder and violence.
 In the old Viking country on the west coast of Norway, there are people today who live by their forebears’ values, albeit the more positive ones.

-See also What are the seas that surround France?
+See also What is the average income in France?

 Why do Norse pagans grow beards?